linuxserver/docker-beets/README.md

 **Parameters**

 * `-p 8337` - the port(s)
-* `-v /etc/localtime` for timesync - *optional*
 * `-v /config` - Configuration files
 * `-v /music` - Music library location
 * `-v /downloads` - Non-processed music
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it beets /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it beets /bin/bash`.

 ### User / Group Identifiers